-All students will pay for dosimeters twice during the course of the program, once during the summer prior to starting their clinical rotations and again during the summer starting their second year of clinical rotations.
+All students will be issued two dosimeters during the course of the program, one for the lab courses and one for the clinical courses.
 These radiation monitoring devices are considered to be part of the daily clinical uniform, and are to be worn at all times while in clinical and in the energized laboratory.
 Students must download the Instadose Application on their phone and record their dose on Monday of each week they are in clinic.
 Any student who loses or misplaces their dosimeter cannot be on the clinical floor until the badge has been found or replaced.
 Care of the dosimeter is the responsibility of the student.
 Any damage or loss of the badge must be reported to the Clinical Instructor and the program's Radiation Safety Officer immediately.
-Students who lose or misplace their badge must go directly to campus to pay for a replacement badge.
+Students who lose or misplace their badge must contact the RSO to request a replacement badge.
 Losing or forgetting to bring a dosimeter to clinic or failing to record the weekly dose will result in a grade reduction in the Clinical Evaluation under Radiation Protection.